Silvio Berlusconi: Milano Due

-Berlusconi's business career began in construction.
-In the late 1960s, he built Milano Due (Italian for "Milan Two"), a development of 4,000 residential apartments east of Milan.
-It was a residential centre in the Italian town of Segrate and was built as a new town by Edilnord, a Berlusconi-owned company associated with the Fininvest group.
+Berlusconi's business career began in construction in the 1970s, when he built Milano Due, a development of 4,000 residential apartments east of Milan.
+The residential centre was built by Edilnord, a Berlusconi-owned company associated with the Fininvest group.
+Works began on the project in 1970 and was completed in 1979.

-The main peculiarity of Milano Due is a system of walkways and bridges that connects the whole neighbourhood so that it is possible to walk around without ever intersecting traffic.
-The works started in 1970 and were completed in 1979.
-Distinctive landmarks are the sporting facilities, a small artificial lake and a children's playground.

 The profits from this venture provided the seed money for his advertising agency.

 TeleMilano

-Berlusconi first entered the media world in 1973, by setting up a small cable television company, TeleMilano, to service units built on his Segrate properties.
-It began transmitting in September the following year.
-TeleMilano was the first Italian private television channel and later evolved into Canale 5, the first national private TV station.
+Berlusconi first entered the media world in the 1970s, buying from Giacomo Properzj and Alceo Moretti a small cable television company, TeleMilano, to service units built on his Segrate properties.
+It began transmitting in September of the following year.
+TeleMilano was one of the first Italian private television channels and later evolved into Canale 5, the first national private TV station.

 After buying two further channels, Berlusconi relocated the station to central Milan in 1977 and began broadcasting over the airwaves.

 Fininvest

-In 1978, Berlusconi founded his first media group, Fininvest, and joined the Propaganda Due masonic lodge.
+In 1975, Berlusconi founded his first media group, Fininvest.
+In 1978 he joined the Propaganda Due masonic lodge.
 In the five years leading up to 1983, he earned some 113 billion Italian lire (€58.3 million).
-The funding sources are still unknown because of a complex system of holding companies, despite investigations conducted by various state attorneys.
+The funding sources are still unknown because of a complex system of holding companies, despite investigations conducted by various prosecutors.

 Fininvest soon expanded into a country-wide network of local TV stations which had similar programming, forming, in effect, a single national network.
-This was seen as breaching the Italian public broadcaster RAI's statutory monopoly by creating a national network, which was later abolished.
+At the time, laws permitted only the national broadcaster RAI to operate throughout the country, and this was seen as an effort to circumvent the state monopoly.
+Prior to 1974, Italian television was entirely under state ownership.
+Despite the landmark 1976 ruling by the Constitutional Court of Italy (decision no. 202/1976), which allowed private entities to operate local television stations, the state maintained prohibitions on live broadcasting and private news channels.
+Berlusconi was the first to successfully bypass these restrictions by distributing simultaneously pre-recorded broadcasts across multiple local stations, effectively creating the impression of a national live television network.

 In 1980, Berlusconi founded Italy's first private national network, Canale 5, followed shortly thereafter by Italia 1, which was bought from the Rusconi family in 1982, and Rete 4, which was bought from Mondadori in 1984.
-He then launched three international sister networks: La Cinq (1986), Tele 5 (1988), and Telecinco (1989).
+He then launched three international sister networks: La Cinq (1986, France), Tele 5 (1988, West Germany), and Telecinco (1989, Spain).
 La Cinq and Tele 5 ceased operations in 1992 and were later replaced by La Cinquième and DSF, respectively.